Nonlinear Modeling for Soft Pneumatic Actuators via Data-Driven Parameter Estimation: Theoretical Formulation

 \subsection{Fractional Power and Material Properties}

-Because the $n$ in Eq.~(\ref{eqn: 2}) cannot be obtained easily, this subsection aims to explore the relationship between material properties and the fractional power $n$ of Eq.~(\ref{eqn: 2}).
-With the relationship between $n$ and material properties, the fractional power can be determined and Eq.~(\ref{eqn: 2}) has the potential to be applied in the future research.
+The $n$ in Eq.~(\ref{eqn: 2}) is usually obtained empirically or experimentally.
+Thus, this subsection aims to explore the relationship between material properties and the fractional power $n$ of Eq.~(\ref{eqn: 2}).
+With the relationship between $n$ and material properties, the fractional power can be determined and Eq.~(\ref{eqn: 2}) has the potential to be applied in future research.

 When it comes to material properties, there are a large number of choices such as density, heat capacity, coefficient of thermal expansion, etc. However, we could pick key material properties according to Eq.~(\ref{eqn: 2}).
 Tensile strength, Young's modulus, and mixed viscosity are selected to study their relationship with the fractional power $n$.
-Tensile strength represents the internal resistance of a material to deformation when subjected to an external force, $\sigma$.
+Tensile strength represents the maximum external force, $\sigma$, that a material is capable of resisting.
 Young's modulus characterizes its stiffness and ability to withstand stretching.
 Mixed viscosity quantifies the material's resistance to flow when soft materials are in a liquid state.
 The commonly used soft materials turn into a solid state by mixing liquid rubber with curing agents~\cite{c21}.
 The effect of viscosity, thus, might influence the elongation term ($\epsilon$)~\cite{c24}.
 In Fig.~\ref{fig: 3}, each property shows a correlation with the fractional number $n$.

 This research studies 10 commonly used soft materials, namely Dragon Skin FX-Pro, Dragon Skin\texttrademark 10 MEDIUM, Dragon Skin 20, Dragon Skin 30, Ecoflex\texttrademark 00-10, Ecoflex 00-30, Ecoflex 00-50, Mold Star\texttrademark 16 FAST, Mold Star 20T, and SORTA-Clear\texttrademark 40.
 Their properties are also provided on the supplier's website~\cite{c26}.
-Their stress-strain curves are provided in online library~\cite{c25}.
+Their stress-strain curves are provided in the online library~\cite{c25}.
 The fractional power of each soft material is obtained by curve fitting the stress-strain curve in the library.
 The properties and fractional numbers of the materials are displayed in Table I.